btomwhitehead/terraform-notes/terraform_cloud.md

 ### Common features

 - Remote state management instead of using other `backend` types.
 Allows for storing multiple timestamped state files.
   This is helpful especially for rolling back to past states if some state file manipulation is not successful.
 - Access state from other workspaces using terraform cloud data sources.
-- Remove execution of terraform scripts on terraform cloud agents
+- Remove execution of terraform scripts on terraform cloud agents.
-- VCS integration on pull requests, creating speculative plans when PRs are opened and displaying plan on PR page
+- VCS integration on pull requests, creating speculative plans when PRs are opened and displaying plan on PR page.
 - Private module registry of private and public modules and providers.
-These are versioned using tags and SEMER
+These are versioned using tags and SEMER.
-- Integrations for sending notifications, a full API for managing cloud workspaces and more, task runners for external systems during provisioning cycle
+- Integrations for sending notifications, a full API for managing cloud workspaces and more, task runners for external systems during provisioning cycle.
-- Variable sets: Groups of variabbles that can be mapped to multiple workspaces
+- Variable sets: Groups of variabbles that can be mapped to multiple workspaces.

 ### Additional paid features

-- Self hosted cloud agents
+- Self hosted cloud agents.
-- Cost estimation: Display costs during plan stage
+- Cost estimation: Display costs during plan stage.
-- Access control and governance: using team assignments and team based permissions
+- Access control and governance: using team assignments and team based permissions.
-- Policy control: Define and enforce policy-as-code using Sentinel or OPA frameworks to ensure resources are provisioned according to your governance principles (such as limiting VM sizes)
+- Policy control: Define and enforce policy-as-code using Sentinel or OPA frameworks to ensure resources are provisioned according to your governance principles (such as limiting VM sizes).

 ### [Projects](https://developer.hashicorp.com/terraform/tutorials/cloud/projects)